 If you don’t know the reference, he’s hilarious comedian, and I highly suggest you Google the skit (after reading the rest of this of course).
 But my point is, that dating sites can be great when used in a way where when you meet a person, and when both people feel enough potential, they simultaneously deactivate their dating sites, and explore a situation with the person so that they can get to know them on a deeper level and see if they’re truly a good match for one another.

-These days, some people will go on a date with you, and maybe even contact you afterwards, saying how much they like you and desire to see you again.
-And they disappear for a couple weeks, or a month even, and then suddenly act all interested again.
-To those who do this, I could say that,” I don’t get it,” but the truth is, I do get it.
-Usually people who do this are selfish, thinking of their own feelings, are all that interested (despite what they’ll tell you), aren’t looking for anything too serious, long term, or meaningful, and they might even be emotionally unavailable.
+These days, some people will go on a date with you, and maybe even contact you afterward, saying how much they like you and desire to see you again.
+And they disappear for a couple of weeks, or a month even, and then suddenly act all interested again.
+To those who do this, I could say that” I don’t get it,” but the truth is, I do get it.
+Usually, people who do this are selfish, thinking of their own feelings, are all that interested (despite what they’ll tell you), aren’t looking for anything too serious, long term, or meaningful, and they might even be emotionally unavailable.

 I don’t know about you, but I sure as hell don’t want to be loved half-assed, where someone only shows me love, attention, and affection when they want something from me.
 I can honestly say that this is one of the worst things that people do in the dating scene today.
 And I can’t imagine that I’m only experiencing being treated by some people like an option or a last resort, because I’ve been dating in the Los Angeles dating scene for some time.
 I think that LA has a huge grass is greener effect, and even without using online dating sites/apps.
 I’m going to have to assume that this is simply something that’s unfortunate about the dating scene in general, despite where one lives.

-Don’t ever settle for being with someone who has nothing better to do, and then decides to send you a late night text message or decides to give you a call when their other plans don’t happen and don’t fall through for whatever reasons.
+Don’t ever settle for being with someone who has nothing better to do, and then decide to send you a late-night text message or decides to give you a call when their other plans don’t happen and don’t fall through for whatever reasons.
 Don’t let someone treat you like an option.
-And you’ll likely know when someone is treating you in such away by many things.
-So be aware of those late night text messages, or when someone who ghosted you or oddly enough, asks you on occasional dates gives you a phone call out of the blue, asking you to go out, but then doesn’t respond to you or cancels on you last minute. people need to remove their crowns, get off of their high horses, and stop treating others as if they’re desperate or unworthy of being respected.
+And you’ll likely know when someone is treating you in such a way by many things.
+So be aware of those late-night text messages, or when someone who ghosted you or oddly enough, asks you on occasional dates gives you a phone call out of the blue, asking you to go out, but then doesn’t respond to you or cancels on you last minute. people need to remove their crowns, get off of their high horses, and stop treating others as if they’re desperate or unworthy of being respected.
 Weird.
 Next!